 Fuji has released a new firmware recently that includes some changes to the Auto ISO function, but I haven’t installed it yet.

-3. Small button for back button focus
+3. Slightly small button for back button focus

 If you don’t know what back button focus is, you owe it to yourself to give it a go.
 Basically, it allows you to uncouple the autofocus function from the shutter, which is really handy in many situations.